BlockchainCommons/GordianCosigner-iOS/Docs/Integrating-specter.md

 ```
 {"blockheight":0,"descriptor":"wsh(sortedmulti(2,[a890879a\/48h\/1h\/0h\/2h]tpubDEzcZKQ5N3ymDtUv6ekeyiESkAr5BwKSFdL4afXDDLf2f7KhJ5cyr2XrKqHwYutxYEVoUcDxdTFM2qPvvr1nwaa7HtAeJN4b4RuGRhPSS83,[90081696\/48h\/1h\/0h\/2h]tpubDFhpmpiYsqtknPaom1M3hDM17gm4UPhCbjqj33k27tGf1bHWMcfyuNPLYozB1uzaaYyFz3CxJU7wzBdQ1FiRSfMaftbUYHgMZ5SrV5FcxV1))","label":"2 of 2"}
 ```
-To use that descriptor with Specter Desktop, you must do the following:
+To use that descriptor with `Specter Desktop`, you must do the following:

-Click Add new wallet -> Import from wallet software and paste the descriptor into the field:
+Click **Add new wallet** -> **Import from wallet software** and paste the descriptor into the field:

 ![](../images/specter1_import_wallet.png) <br /><br />

 Specter Desktop will automatically recognize the cosigners.
-Click import wallet.
+Click **import wallet**.

 ![](../images/specter2_import_wallet.png)

-On success, Specter Desktop will prompt you to backup your wallet.
+On success, Specter Desktop will create a wallet and prompt you to backup it up.

 ![](../images/specter3_import_wallet.png)

 #### Creating a Descriptor from Cosigners Information

 Alternatively, you have everything you need in the **Cosigners** tab.
-You can go to each individual cosigner and incorporate all of that information to create your descriptor by hand.
+You can go to each individual cosigner and incorporate all of that information to create your descriptor with Specter Desktop.

 For example, look at the "Cosigner Detailer" for the first cosigner above and tap the "Text" button, which will give you an `xpub` that Specter Desktop can understand:
 ```